Dakota: Will the Last Person to Leave Please

 was born.
 From everything I've read, I would've enjoyed meeting my

 school where she taught.

 before she married Edward Reinhard and moved to Bismarck.

-Navy Seal training in Fort
+going through Navy "Scouts and Raiders" (later SEALs) training in Fort

 Pierce at this time.
 Helga, on the left, died in the mid-1960s and I